-TheHowever, what makes a Golden Retriever puppy bite?
-In this article, we going to look at some of the reasons why your golden retriever puppy is biting.
-Additionally, we will look at some of the methods that you can use to stop a Golden Retriever puppy from biting.
+However, what makes a Golden Retriever puppy bite?
+In this article, we will look at why your golden retriever puppy is biting.
+Additionally, we will look at some methods you can use to stop a Golden Retriever puppy from biting.

-10 tips to stop a Golden Retriever Puppy from biting
+Ten tips to stop a Golden Retriever Puppy from biting

 - Train puppy to be gentle